VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 First, two **gurobi** variables _X_ and _Z_ are defined where the matrix _X_ represents the connections between the nodes and the vector _Z_ indicates whether a node is a hub.
 The numbers contained in _X_ and _Z_ can only take the values 0 or 1

-The objecive function is computed for every scenario and then we obtain _obj_funct_ by averaging the solution of every scenario by the total number of scenarios.
+The objective function is computed for every scenario and then we obtain _obj_funct_ by averaging the solution of every scenario by the total number of scenarios.
 After adding the constraints of the problem, the objective function is solved using **gurobi**.
 A log file is saved containing the results of the computations done by **gurobi**.

 The value of the _obj_funct_, the computational time and the solution variables _solZ_ and _SolX_ computed by **gurobi** are returned back to _**main.py**_